25 years ago I was a "dotcom" president and held forth with a state of the art 3D commercial digital graphics business.

 Thom Hartmann:

-* Example issue: Hartmann (and others) urge us to stick with regular Medicare --plus commercial supplemental insurance (for that 20% hole/deductable) --but at 70+ years of age, that was costing my wife and I $400+ per month! ($4800/year) --until we switched to a Medicare Advantage plan (now with Moda --at: $36/month ($18 each) --which, instead of guaranteeing we'll pay $4800/year, guarantees that we'll pay no more than $3900/year out-of-pocket --if one of us gets sick.
+* Example issue: Hartmann (and others) urge us to stick with regular Medicare --plus commercial supplemental insurance (for that 20% hole/deductable) --but at 70+ years of age, that was costing my wife and I $400+ per month! ($4800/year) --until we switched to a Medicare Advantage plan (at $36/month --$18 each) --which, instead of guaranteeing that we'll pay $4800/year, instead guarantees that we'll pay no more than $3900/year out-of-pocket --if one of us gets sick.
 (Of course, if both of us get sick, we'd be homeless and on welfare/Medicaid, no matter what coverage we might have had.)

 * Hartmann can distance himself from the obvious, such as the nature of the events of 9/11.
 Be my guess that not crossing that particular red line is about not getting himself banned from his many mainstream and military media outlets --which excuse I can accept (in his case).